Gestify-ML/gestify/README.md

 #### Brief Explanation
 - With permission from the user,the app uses the device’s camera using Andriods’s CameraX.
 Frames are captured in real time and is processed into format suitable for the ML model.
 In terms of processing, we normalize the pixels and reshape the input image to be 640 x 640 which is what the model expects.
 - We then feed the processed image into our pre-trained model (TFLite or ONNX).
-The main branch uses a TFlite model, but the branch testing-adding-onnx-model uses an ONNX model.
+The main branch uses a ONNX model, but the branch tflite-model-branch uses an TFLite model.
 - We take the output from the model which includes coordinates of detected objects, class labels, and confidence scores.
 - We then take use the top detection as long as it meets the confidence threshold.
 - The app then maps classified gestures to two types of controls: